 Going to college debt-free is possible!
 Find out how.

 Let’s be real.
 I’m a big fan of college, but there are pros and cons to any major life decision.
 And it’s wise to look at them carefully.
 So right now, let’s weigh the pros of going to college.

 College graduates tend to make more money.

 According to the Federal Reserve Bank of New York, the median income for a high school graduate is $28,000, while those with a bachelor’s degree make around $44,000.(4) As long as you graduate debt-free, that college diploma could help you build wealth a lot quicker than if you didn’t go to college.

 Many jobs require a college degree.

 You can choose from plenty of exciting careers without a degree.
 But certain jobs like teaching, nursing, engineering and law all require at least a two-year degree.
 Graduating college can open doors to career paths that would be closed to you otherwise.
-Not to mention having a degree makes you a more competitive candidate in the marketplace even for jobs where a degree isn’t vital.
+Not to mention having a degree might put you ahead of your competition during the job hunt, even for jobs where a degree isn’t required.

 You learn a lot inside and outside the classroom.

 In college, you’re not just learning concepts and taking exams.
-Your classes help you build lifelong skills such as problem solving, critical thinking, teamwork, and organization.
-You could gain this experience in other ways, but it’s part of what makes the college experience a worthwhile investment for many.
+Your classes help you build skills you’ll need in the workforce, like problem solving, critical thinking, teamwork and organization.
+Yeah, you could gain this experience in other ways, but it’s part of what makes the college experience a good investment for a lot of people.

-College is also a great opportunity to meet people from all walks of life and broaden your horizons.
-You never know what you might learn from someone with a different background than yours—and universities tend to be melting pots of cultures, religions, political views and other beliefs.
-While your core values will likely remain the same, you’ll hopefully gain a better understanding of where others come from.
+College is also a great opportunity to branch out and meet people from all walks of life.
+You never know what you might learn from someone with a different background than yours.
+And universities are usually melting pots of cultures, religions, political views and other beliefs.
+While your core values will probably remain the same, you’ll hopefully gain a better understanding of where others are coming from.